 On November 1, 2010, we acquired 100% of the capital stock of Blacksmith Brands Holdings, Inc. ("Blacksmith") for \$190.0 million in cash, plus a working capital adjustment of \$13.4 million and an additional \$1.1 million was paid by us on behalf of Blacksmith for the seller's transaction costs.
-The working capital adjustment is among a number of items that we are challenging related to the purchase price.
-On July 20, 2011, we received notification from the arbitrator that we would be awarded a working capital adjustment in the amount of approximately \$1.0 million, pending final resolution and distribution from the escrow agent, which is expected to be received and recorded against goodwill during the three months ending September 30, 2011.
+As previously disclosed, we brought to arbitration a matter regarding the working capital adjustment related to Blacksmith.
+On July 20, 2011, we received notification from the arbitrator that we would be awarded a working capital adjustment pending final resolution and distribution from the escrow agent.
+In September 2011, we received \$1.2 million in settlement of this matter, which reduced the amount of recorded goodwill related to Blacksmith.

 In connection with this acquisition, we acquired five leading consumer OTC brands: Efferdent®, Effergrip®, PediaCare®, Luden's®, and NasalCrom®.
 We expect that the acquisition of the five brands will enhance our position in the OTC market.
 Additionally, we believe that these newly acquired brands will benefit from a targeted advertising and marketing program, as well as our business model of outsourcing manufacturing and the elimination of redundant operations.
-The purchase price was funded by cash provided by the issuance of long term debt and additional bank borrowings, which are discussed further in Note 10 to the Consolidated Financial Statements.
+The purchase price was funded by cash provided by the issuance of long-term debt and additional bank borrowings, which are discussed further in Note 10 to the Consolidated Financial Statements in this Quarterly Report on Form 10-Q.

-The acquisition was accounted for in accordance with the Business Combinations Topic of the ASC which requires that the total cost of an acquisition be allocated to the tangible and intangible assets acquired and liabilities assumed based upon their respective fair values at the date of acquisition.
+The acquisition was accounted for in accordance with the Business Combinations topic of the Accounting Standards Codification ("ASC"), which requires that the total cost of an acquisition be allocated to the tangible and intangible assets acquired and liabilities assumed based upon their respective fair values at the date of acquisition.

-The following table summarizes our preliminary allocation of the \$204.5 million purchase price to the assets we acquired and liabilities we assumed in the Blacksmith acquisition:
+The following table summarizes our allocation of the \$203.4 million purchase price to the assets we acquired and liabilities we assumed in the Blacksmith acquisition:

-(In thousands) November 1, 2010
+(In thousands) Nove November 1, 2010

 Cash acquired \$ 2,507

 Accounts receivable, net 17,473

 Other receivables 1,198

 Income taxes receivable 5

 Inventories 22,155

 Prepaids and other current assets 44

 Property, plant and equipment, net 226

-Goodwill 43,407
+Goodwill 42,207

 Trademarks 165,346

 Other long-term assets 19

-Total assets acquired 252,380
+Total assets acquired 251,180

 Accounts payable 7,060

 Accrued expenses 5,212

 Income taxes payable 2,031

 Deferred income taxes 33,526

 Total liabilities assumed 47,829

+202.27

-Total purchase price \$ 204,551
+Total purchase price \$ 203,351

-We recorded goodwill based on the amount by which the purchase price exceeded the fair value of net assets acquired.
+We recorded goodwill based on the amount by which the purchase price exceeded the fair value of assets acquired and liabilities assumed.
 The amount of goodwill deductible for tax purposes is \$4.6 million.

 The fair value of the trademarks is comprised of \$158.0 million of non-amortizable intangible assets and \$7.3 million of amortizable intangible assets.
 We are amortizing the purchased amortizable intangible assets on a straight-line basis over an estimated weighted average useful life of 15 years.
-The weighted average remaining life for amortizable intangible assets at June 30, 2011 was 14.3 years.
+The weighted average remaining life for amortizable intangible assets at September 30, 2011 was 14.1 years.

 The operating results of Blacksmith have been included in our Consolidated Financial Statements from November 1, 2010, the date of acquisition.
-Revenues of the acquired operations for the three months ended June 30, 2011 were \$19.1 million.
+Revenues of the acquired operations for the three and six months ended September 30, 2011 were \$22.5 million and \$41.6 million, respectively.